 My last sunset was at the lonely Highland Lighthouse in nearby North Truro.
 Perched high above the roaring Atlantic, the lighthouse looked out onto an expanse of ocean with the next landfall thousands of miles away.

 Where to Stay in Provincetown: I stayed at the Sandcastle Resort which has large studios with kitchenettes, a jacuzzi, and two pools.
-Other great options include the chic Breakwater Hotel, and charming Stowaway Guesthouse.
+Another great option is the chic Breakwater Hotel.

 For vacation rentals, stay at this one-bedroom cabin on a historic fishing wharf, this 1920s tiny house cottage, this charming west end cottage, or this spacious modern cottage.